ManlyMouse/PHYS4130-S26/FinalProjects/Emma/Writeup.md

 ## Introduction of Atmospheric Modeling and Data Management

-Atmospheric models are mathematical frameworks used to simulate and predict the behavior of Earth's atmosphere using primitive equations, which are a set of nonlinear partial differential equations that are used to approximate global atmospheric flow.
+Atmospheric models are mathematical frameworks used to simulate and predict the behavior of Earth's atmosphere.
+It uses primitive equations, which are a set of nonlinear partial differential equations that are used to approximate global atmospheric flow.
 They consist of three balance equations:

 1. The continuity equation: Representing the conservation of mass.
 2. Conservation of Momentum: Consisting of a form of the Navier–Stokes equations that describe hydrodynamical flow on the surface of a sphere under the assumption that         vertical motion is much smaller than horizontal motion (hydrostasis) and that the fluid layer depth is small compared to the radius of the sphere.